 but speak most Ulcers as a result of irritation of the oral mucosa, many reasons can irritate the mouth and lead to the infection of these ulcers, the most common of which are:

-- Use dentures inappropriate
+- Using dentures inappropriate

-- Sharp or broken tooth
+- acute age or broken

 - Burning of the mouth, tongue and gums when eating hot foods or drinks

 - Highly acidic foods

 - Hormonal changes during pregnancy

 - Pressure nervous